ECSAS: Exploring Critical Scenarios from Action Sequence in Autonomous Driving: Experiment

-The map data of program is a virtual town on the plain, which is Apollo \footnote{https://apollo.auto/index\_cn.html} format.
-In Implementation, we connect Carla as the back-end simulator and Unreal Engine4 \footnote{https://docs.unrealengine.com/en-US/index.html} as the engine.
-We apply Lark\footnote{https://lark-parser.readthedocs.io/en/latest/grammar.html} to compile the language, and take PyTrees\footnote{https://py-trees.readthedocs.io/en/release-2.1.x/index.html} to construct and execute the behavior tree.
-We use the feed-forward PID speed control algorithm\cite{gene2015feedback} and Stantely direction control algorithm \cite{hoffmann2007autonomous} for ego.
-Other details about the hyper-parameter in the Alg.
-1 are listed in Table \ref{tab:parameters}.
+The map data is a virtual town on the plain in Apollo format.
+In our implementation, we connect Carla as the back-end simulator and Unreal Engine4 as the engine.
+We apply Lark\footnote{https://lark-parser.readthedocs.io/en/latest/grammar.html} to compile the language and take PyTrees\footnote{https://apollo.auto/index\_cn.html} to construct and execute the behavior tree.
+We use the feed-forward PID speed control algorithm e \cite{gene2015feedback}, and the Stanley direction control algorithm \cite{hoffmann2007autonomous} for the ego car.
+Other details about the hyper-parameters in the Algorithm \ref{alg1} are listed in Table \ref{table1}.